Accessing unlicensed drugs for brain tumours

 Unfortunately, not everyone can get onto a clinical trial and access promising drugs this way.

 Each trial has a limited number of spaces and there are strict criteria you need to meet before you can take part.
-There may not be any clinical trials for your brain tumour type that are recruiting or suitable trials may be too far from your home.
+There may not be any clinical trials for your brain tumour type that are recruiting.
+Furthermore, suitable trials may be too far from your home.

-There are various schemes in Europe and the US, which allow some patients to take promising drugs outside clinical trials.
+There are various schemes in Europe and the US, which allow some patients to access unlicensed drugs outside clinical trials.

 To access these schemes you must have what’s known as an unmet medical need.
 This means that: